AbhishekShaha/web-crawler-python/README.md

 - [Credits](#support)

 ## Features
+The most straightforward crawler that will crawl a site by bringing all the URL's for a particular given website.

 - __minimal size:__ weighing `4kb`, Choo is a tiny little framework
 - __event based:__ our performant event system makes writing apps easy
 - __small api:__ with only 6 methods there's not much to learn